NajdAlbahly/NajdAlbahly/README.md

 ### 👋 Hi, I'm Najd!

-I'm a Data Analyst working with AI technologies, CompTIA Data+ certified, passionate about transforming data into meaningful insights and real-world impact.
+I'm a Data Analyst working with AI technologies, passionate about transforming data into meaningful insights and real-world impact.

 **What I do:**
 - Build complete data pipelines using Python, SQL, and BI tools